jpin730/java-spring-market/README.md

 # Java Spring Market

 This is a simple web API for a market application.
 It uses Spring Boot, Spring Data JPA, and connects to a PostgreSQL database.
+It implements Repository and Data Mapper patterns.

 ## PGAdmin